Language

 For the Heart Rate method, leave Max HR blank to use the estimated value (220 - age)

-Your result is classified based on ACSM standards for your age and gender
+Your result is rated using ACSM standards for your age and gender

 All calculations are performed locally in your browser